 And how I loved that film.
 I was completely fascinated by it.
-So much that I watched it again the next day and even went to a friend of mine in the evening to watch it for a third time.
+So much that I watched it again the next day and even went to a friend of mine in the evening to watch it for the third time.
 I loved Pulp Fiction.
 Everything about it.
-The dialogues, the setting, the music.
+The dialogue, the setting, and the music.
 It was pure magic.
 Cinematic magic.

 Thanks to their concept I eventually discovered the films by Akira Kurosawa and Yasujiro Ozu.
 And I liked them.
 Not so much at first (forgive me, I was still pretty young) but the whole bonus material (which I was still watching back then) gave me the context I needed to really appreciate what Ozu was doing in that early stage of cinema.

-Watching Mulholland Drive the other night I inserted a Blu Ray again.
+Watching Mulholland Drive the other night I inserted a Blu-Ray again.
 Been some time since I last did that.
 And watching a film totally disconnected from the internet has a charm in itself.
-This may sound a little nuts but for me it got something calming now and then.
-Just to turn of the phone, shut down the PC and a watch a film.
-From disc.
+This may sound nuts but for me it got something calming now and then.
+To turn off the phone, shut down the PC, and watch a film from a disc.

 I have read your article carefully and I agree with you very much.
 This has provided a great help for my thesis writing, and I will seriously improve it.
 However, I don’t know much about a certain place.
 Can you help me? https://www.gate.io/fr/signup/XwNAU